hypercube1024/firefly/_docs/firefly-guide.md

 	<td>Enable HTTP connections keep alive, the default is true.</td>
 </tr>
 <tr>
-	<td>enableThreadPool</td>
+	<td>requestHandler</td>
-	<td>Enable business logic thread pool, if you set this parameter is false, it will improve the throughput of the server, but the request will be executed serially.
-The default is false.</td>
+	<td>Set a implementation of request handler, the default value is threadPool, if you set this parameter is currentThread, it will improve the throughput of the server, but the request will be executed serially.</td>
 </tr>
 <tr>
 	<td>asynchronousContextTimeout</td>